mooncalyptus/fw12-frontend/README.md

 # Contributing
 Contributions are welcome!
 If you find any issues with the website or would like to suggest new features, please open an issue or create a pull request.

-# License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 # Acknowledgements
 This project was created as part of my portfolio.